glallen01/csirt-essential-reading/README.md

 Reading List for CSIRT Team Members

 The goal of this list is to develop a prioritized list of essential reading for network defenders.
+While other github repos (_Awesome_ links below) contain comprehensive lists of references and tools, this list aims to provide a starting point of the top documents defenders need to have a firm operational foundation.

 ## Overview Reading: